Digital Currency Group

 Seed Round in 2014

-BTCJam is a bitcoin lending platform that facilitates online personal loans, allowing users to borrow and lend using bitcoin.
-With over $11 million in loan volume, the platform has served more than 100,000 users across 200 countries.
-BTCJam aims to provide affordable credit to individuals by employing a proprietary credit scoring algorithm that predicts borrowers' repayment rates.
-Borrowers can apply for loans with rates starting at 6.7% APR, while investors can earn an average of 19% APR on their bitcoin investments.
+BTCJam is a bitcoin lending platform that facilitates online personal loans for users worldwide, having served over 100,000 individuals across more than 200 countries.
+The company aims to provide affordable credit by employing a proprietary credit scoring algorithm to assess borrowers' repayment potential.
+BTCJam enables users to apply for loans with competitive interest rates starting at 6.7% APR and offers investment opportunities that average 19% APR for those looking to earn interest on their bitcoin.
 The platform is integrated with Coinbase, ensuring simple and efficient bitcoin transfers for both borrowers and investors.

 AZA Finance